cloud-bulldozer/cpt-dashboard/README.md

 ## Example Production Orchestration

 This will build and run the backend and frontend containers, and expose their pod on port `8080`.
+You should see the frontend at `localhost:8080` in a web browser.

 ### Requires